 Remediate at least one site.

-Develop an overall plan for revitalization of the target area that includes a feasible reuse strategy for at least one priority brownfield site.
-If an overall plan for revitalization of the target area that includes a feasible strategy for at least one priority brownfield site already exists, please state this in your response.
+Develop an overall plan for revitalization of the target area that includes a feasible reuse strategy for at least one priority site.
+If an overall plan for revitalization of the target area that includes a feasible reuse strategy for at least one priority site already exists, please state this in your response.

 Note, information that is referenced can be in the written narrative or the budget table.